Shelter From The Storm: The Story of New Zealand’s Backcountry Huts

 2012, Craig Potton Publishing, Nelson, NZ.

-With a single highly-organized system of 1,000 backcountry huts New Zealand (NZ) — about the same size (area and population) as the state of Oregon — is the hut capital of the world.
-By comparison, the USA has about 110 huts operating within 17 different hut-to-hut systems; Switzerland and Norway each have about 500 huts, of which most are part of a national system.
+With its highly-organized system of 1,000 backcountry huts New Zealand (NZ) — about the same size (area and population) as Oregon — is the hut capital of the world.
+By comparison, the USA has about 110 huts operating within 17 different hut-to-hut systems; Switzerland and Norway each have about 500 huts.
 Every nation’s approach to outdoor recreation — including how its citizens organize overnight stays in the wild — is based on local causes and conditions such as geography, size of the country, climate, terrain, history, economics, politics, and cultural values.
-Shelter from the Storm is a richly illustrated, well-researched history of the unique set of causes and conditions that created NZ’s unique hut culture, and a beautiful tribute to the huts themselves.
+Shelter from the Storm is a richly illustrated, well-researched history of the causes and conditions that created NZ’s unique hut culture, and a beautiful tribute to the huts themselves.

 - How did NZ come to have an extensive and well organized national hut system?